 In apprehending a person who is believed to be boating under the influence of alcohol or drugs, the police officer is still required to observe the necessary procedures which include conducting the preliminary questioning, field sobriety test and chemical test.
 Section 655.4(a) of the California Harbors and Navigation Code provides that “No person shall serve as a crew member on any charter boat while under the influence of intoxicating liquor, any drug, or the combined influence of intoxicating liquor and any drug.

 The defenses and consequences of boating under the influence of alcohol and driving under the influence of alcohol are more or less the same but they are not identical in terms of jail sentence and probation as provided under the same law which is the California Harbors and Navigation Code.

 If you or a loved one has been arrested for BUI in Orange County, call our office and schedule a free in-person consultation.
-Find out how Coffey and Coffey will defend your case: (800) 706-7888.
+Find out how the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawwill defend your case: (800) 706-7888.